New Islands Brygge School

 Byggeri København (BYK)

-Between Islands Brygge, the Port of Copenhagen and Amager Commons, New Islands Brygge School is built, as a school for lower-secondary school pupils, with special focus on food and movement.
+Between Islands Brygge, the Port of Copenhagen and Amager Commons, New Islands Brygge School is built, as a school for A new middle school school pupils, with special focus on diet and movement.

 The school's special focus enable pupils to relate theoretical teaching with physical, sensory and experience-based learning.
 This type of learning has given shape to New Islands Brygge School.